Steven-MKN/pantry-by-marble/README.md

 - Given how not standard the styling is (i.e everything needing to be customised or designed from scratch), it take significantly more time to implement the design,
 - I noticed some pattern between the different screens, the ScreenWrapper component could handle the common styling and functionalities to reduce code duplication, refactor/maintanance overhead and improve readability,
 - The procduct images would ideally come from an API and not stored in code,

+## How long the assessment took you in man hours?

+About 4 days, or an equivalence of 32 hours.

+## What parts of the test were most challenging to you?

+- The styling was definately a bit of work, react-native-paper is not friendly to such levels of styling, but once that was done, the rest was pretty straight forward.